Doctor Fate (comic book): Publication history

 Between 1994 and 1996, DC Comics released the Fate series as part of the Zero Hour: Crisis in Time! event.
 The character of Doctor Fate, portrayed by Jared Stevens in this iteration, underwent a significant redesign.
 He abandoned the "Doctor" title and acquired new weapons crafted from previous artifacts associated with Doctor Fate.
 Instead of being a traditional sorcerer, the character was reimagined as a demon hunter.
 Both Kent Nelson and Inza Cramer were killed off in the series.
-Unfortunately, this reinterpretation of Doctor Fate received negative feedback from readers and critics.
+This reinterpretation of Doctor Fate received negative feedback from readers and critics.
 As a result, the series was canceled after 23 issues in September 1996.
 Subsequently, the character appeared in the twelve-issue series called The Book of Fate, written by Keith Giffen.
 Published from February 1997 to January 1998 under DC's "Weirdoverse" imprint, The Book of Fate provided a rebooted origin and new adventures for the character.
 Following the cancellation of The Book of Fate in 1998, Doctor Fate underwent yet another reimagination with the revival of the Justice Society in JSA.
 In the title, Jared Stevens was killed off.

 In 2003, a new Doctor Fate limited series was launched, featuring the Hector Hall version of the character, who had previously made his debut in the JSA series.
 The storyline followed Hector as he embraced his role as the new Doctor Fate under the guidance of Nabu.
 Set in Salem, Hector faced off against a formidable adversary named "The Curse," an ancient and powerful sorcerer who posed a threat to the Doctor Fate legacy.
 The Curse resurfaced in the modern world through a host named Justin Guilder, who also competed for the affections of Caitlin, Hector's love interest.
 Throughout the limited series, Hector also receives support from a Wicca coven in his battle against The Curse.

 Following the conclusion of the Convergence limited series in June 2015 and the launch of DC's "DC You" line, a new Doctor Fate ongoing series was introduced.
 Written by Paul Levitz and illustrated by Sonny Liew, the series centered around the latest incarnation of Doctor Fate, Khalid Nassour, an Egyptian-American medical student.
-Levitz explained that DC wanted to provide a fresh perspective on the character compared to the original iteration created by Gardner Fox during the Golden Age, as per the vision of Dan Didio and Jim Lee.
+Levitz explained that DC wanted to provide a fresh perspective on the character compared to the original iteration created by Gardner Fox during the Golden Age, as per the vision of Dan DiDio and Jim Lee.
 The series ran for 18 issues from June 2015 to November 2016.